ljmartin/ljmartin.github.io/_posts/2020-01-04-Naive-beta-bayes-classifier.md

 ---
 layout: default
-title: this a page
+title: A bayesian naive bayes classifier
 ---

 # A bayesian naive bayes classifier
-## (using ligand-based virtual screening as example)

-Naive bayes classifiers are commonly-used tools in topic classification of documents
+Naive bayes classifiers are commonly-used tools in topic classification of documents as well as in